Yoshi's Island: Development

+Co-director, producer, and composer in 2024, 2015, and 2019, respectively: Takashi Tezuka, Shigeru Miyamoto, and Koji Kondo.

 Following his introduction in Super Mario World (1990), the character of Yoshi gained popularity and starred in puzzle game spin-offs such as Yoshi and Yoshi's Cookie.
 Mario creator Shigeru Miyamoto asked Yoshi's designer, Shigefumi Hino, to develop an original project.
 Hino felt that the Mario team had already explored every possible avenue with 2D Mario platformers (Miyamoto would soon begin work on the 3D Super Mario 64).
 After brainstorming, he landed on the idea of using Yoshi as the main character of a platform game, with the goal of being more accessible than previous Mario games.
 According to Hino, the developers then decided that Yoshi's goal in the game should be to carry Mario across the world map.
 The team originally chose to feature infant Mario as a justification for him not being able to walk independently.
+The conception of Yoshi's Island began in late 1990, shortly after the completion of Super Mario World.

 To give the gameplay a more "gentle and relaxed pacing", the levels lack time limits and feature more exploration elements than previous games; Yoshi's flutter jump also makes him easier to control in the air than Mario.
 Yoshi's ability to lay and throw eggs was added to distinguish Yoshi's Island further from previous Mario games, none of which had prominently featured a throwing mechanic.
 Progression between levels was made linear so that players would improve their skills by replaying levels, as opposed to letting players avoid difficult levels on a world map.

-In 2020, a prototype for a platform game with similar graphics to Yoshi's Island was discovered, featuring a new protagonist wearing a pilot suit.
-The name, Super Donkey, suggests it may have been considered as a new Donkey Kong game before being repurposed for Yoshi.
+In 2020, a prototype for a platform game with similar graphics to Yoshi's Island was discovered, featuring a different protagonist wearing a pilot suit.
+The title, Super Donkey, suggests it may have been considered as a new Donkey Kong game before being repurposed for Yoshi.